Financial

 - Brawl Stars

-- League of Legends
+- Apex Legends

 - Clash Royale

-- Valorant
+- Splitgate

 To link a game, you’ll first select it from the Games tab of Mana.
 This will provide you with directions on how to proceed — but you’ll likely need to find your Player Tag for the game.
 In the case of Brawl Stars (the game I chose to try), I was able to find my identifying collection of letters and numbers in my Brawl Stars profile.
 After connecting, you can view your game activity in Mana, including streaks.

-There are a few things to note about the Mana rewards platform.
-First, it’s not enough to merely open the game app in order to earn points.
-Instead, you’ll need to play at least a round to activate the reward.
-In my experience, this activity would show up in Mana within a few minutes of my completing a round.
 Second, while you might assume that the streaks Mana shows under your game activity would mean bonus point opportunities, that’s not the case.
 Even if you manage a “perfect month,” you’ll still just earn 1 Mana per day for a total of 30 that month.
-Lastly, for free Mana users, there’s a cap of 100 gameplay Mana per month, while Mana Pro users can earn up to 500 Mana per month with gameplay.
+Lastly, for Lite Mana users, there’s a cap of 100 gameplay Mana per month, while Mana Pro users can earn up to 500 Mana per month with gameplay.

 Earning Mana – Purchases

-- 1x Mana per dollar spent on all other purchases
+- 1x Mana per dollar spent on all other purchases (up to 1,000 points per month)

 Meanwhile, Mana Pro customers earn the following multipliers:

-- 3x Mana per dollar spent on Gaming Products in the Mana Shop
+- 5x Mana per dollar spent on Gaming Products in the Mana Shop

-- 1x Mana per dollar spent on all other purchases
+- 1x Mana per dollar spent on all other purchases (up to 3,000 points per month)

-Starting at the top with the subscription multiplier, this not only includes video and audio streaming services but also digital subscriptions for comics, online gameplay, etc. A list of eligible subscriptions can be found in the app, but some popular options that caught my eye were Amazon Prime, Apple One, Disney+ (as well as Hulu and ESPN+ for you bundle fans), HBO Max, Marvel Unlimited, Nintendo Switch Online, Spotify, and more.
+Starting at the top with the subscription multiplier, this not only includes video and audio streaming services but also digital subscriptions for comics, online gameplay, etc. A list of eligible subscriptions can be found in the app, but some popular options that caught my eye were Amazon Prime, Apple One, Disney+ (as well as Hulu and ESPN+ for you bundle fans), Max, Marvel Infinite, Nintendo Switch Online, Spotify, and more.

 As for the Gaming Products category, the Mana Shop currently has dozens of PC gaming titles available for purchase.
 Looking at a few of these games, it looks as though the purchases are made on Mana and then can be redeemed on Steam.
 Personally, I did not purchase any games in the Mana store, but I did appreciate how simple it seemed to be to do so.